The Statement of Applicability (

 The Scope identifies the breadth, or the boundaries, of your ISMS, whether it be by product, department, geography, or other criteria.

-For this reason, it is also one of the key documents an auditor will refer to in his Stage 2 audit where, armed with the SoA, he will look for physical evidence that the organisation has satisfactorily implemented the controls it has claimed to.
+For this reason, it is also one of the key documents an auditor will refer to in his ISO 27001 Certification (Stage 2) audit

 How do you know which controls to include?